 Published by Nancy Paulsen Books

-As someone who imagines purgatory as a place where I would be forced to spend eternity reading Faulkner novels and The Secret Life of Bees, I tend to shy away from books with quirky Southern settings.
+As someone who imagines purgatory as a place where I would be forced to spend eternity reading As I Lay Dying, I tend to shy away from books with quirky Southern settings.
 But I enjoy a good coming-of-age novel as much as anyone (maybe more than most), so I should probably have pushed past my prejudices to give this a try.